 - Mark Woolhouse - School of Biological Sciences

-Panel members will be Caroline Harris (MRC), Adam Staines (BBSRC), Alistair Leonard (Office of the Chief Medical Officer, SG), Eleanor Anderson (CARS) and Catherine Burns (research Support Office, UoE), and will be chaired by Till Bachmann.
+Panel members were Caroline Harris (MRC), Alistair Leanord (Office of the Chief Medical Officer, SG), Eleanor Anderson (CARS) and Catherine Burns (Research Support Office, UoE), and was chaired by Till Bachmann.

 Please tell us what you think about this website !